Virginia Tech® home

 Job Description (Job Duties)

 Creating or updating a job description is an important process of the performance planning phase.
-A job description must be revised when the job duties, the percentage of the time spent on a specific task, of an employee change.
+A job description must be revised when the job duties change (the percentage of the time spent on a specific task).

 Supervisors should follow the steps below to create or update a job description: